DMAC1

-Transmembrane protein 261 is a protein that in humans is encoded by the TMEM261 gene located on chromosome 9.
+Distal membrane-arm assembly complex protein 1 is a protein that in humans is encoded by the DMAC1 gene (previously TMEM261).
 TMEM261 is also known as C9ORF123 and DMAC1, Chromosome 9 Open Reading Frame 123 and Transmembrane Protein C9orf123 and Distal membrane-arm assembly complex protein 1.

 Gene features

 TMEM261 is located at 9p24.1, its length is 91,891 base pairs (bp) on the reverse strand.
 Its neighbouring gene is PTPRD located at 9p23-p24.3 also on the reverse strand and encodes protein tyrosine phosphatase receptor type delta.

 TMEM261 has 2 exons and 1 intron, and 6 primary transcript variants; the largest mRNA transcript variant consisting of 742bp with a protein 129 amino acids (aa) in length and 13,500 daltons (Da) in size, and the smallest coding transcript variant being 381bp with a protein 69aa long and 6,100 Da in size.

 Annotated features of TMEM261 protein including topology and important sites for phosphorylation and Myristoylation as well DUF4536 and transmembrane helical domains.